I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscreateallocator~r1.md

 ## -remarks
 <p>There are two versions of the <b>KsCreateAllocator</b> function: one for user-mode clients and one for kernel-mode clients.
 This function can only be called at PASSIVE_LEVEL for kernel-mode clients.</p>

-<p>There are two versions of the <b>KsCreateAllocator</b> function: one for user-mode clients and one for kernel-mode clients.
-This function can only be called at PASSIVE_LEVEL for kernel-mode clients.</p>

 ## -requirements
 <table>
 <tr>